 2021 Spring Festival Feast of Tabernacles

-UPDATE: DUE TO THE LIKELIHOOD OF CURRENT RESTRICTIONS NOT CHANGING BEFORE THE 24TH SEPTEMBER, WE HAVE ARRANGED AN ALTERNATIVE FORMAT.
-PLEASE USE THE “CONTACT US” DETAILS ON THIS WEBSITE AND WE WILL GIVE YOU THE DETAILS.
+UPDATE: DUE TO CURRENT RESTRICTIONS WE HAVE ARRANGED AN ALTERNATIVE FORMAT.
+AN ONLINE EVENT HAS BEEN CREATED.
+PLEASE SEE REVISED PROGRAM BELOW AND USE THE “CONTACT US” DETAILS ON THIS WEBSITE AND WE WILL GIVE YOU THE DETAILS OF HOW TO JOIN.

 Every year since God brought the Hebrew people out of Egypt they have celebrated “Sukkot,” most widely known as Feast of Tabernacles, or Feast of Shelters, to remember how God dwelt among them in tangible and miraculous ways as they wandered 40 years through the wilderness, living in tents.
 Also known as Time of our Joy and Holiday of Gathering, this feast prophetically looks forward to the time when Jesus will return and dwell among us.
 So join us for a relaxed weekend gathering of music, teaching, and friendship, as we celebrate that God has always dwelt with His people and we joyfully look forward to the coming of our King, Jesus.